Non-violent Communication for Couples: A Guide to Healthier Relationships

 Step 3: Connect feelings to your underlying needs

-Explain why you feel certain by linking it to an unmet need.
+What this means is that you should be able to justify why you feel certain by relating it to an unmet need.
 For example:

 Step 4: Make clear, actionable requests

-- “Would you be willing to put dirty socks in the laundry hamper from now on?
-It would really help me feel more relaxed.”
+• Are you able, capable and willing to start dropping your dirty socks in the laundry hamper from now henceforth?
+It did not take long for me to realize that it would help me feel more relaxed.

 Step 5: Listen attentively, then reflect back